Support in Insurance Claim

 Advantages:

-Aneurysm coil embolization has numerous benefits.
-It is minimally invasive i.e. no skull is opened thus reducing the recovery period in comparison to the surgical approach.
-Most patients end up having shorter hospital admissions in the course of the endovascular treatment and do post-procedure daily activities quicker, therefore open surgery is often associated with high complication risks.
+Aneurysm endovascular coiling has numerous benefits.
+It is minimally invasive, i.e., no skull is opened, thus reducing the recovery period in comparison to the surgical approach.
+Most patients end up having shorter hospital admissions in the course of the endovascular treatment and do post-procedure daily activities quickly; therefore, open surgery is often associated with high complication risks.

 Disadvantages and Complications:

-Coiling, despite being minimally invasive, is yet not devoid of risks as there are chances of infection, blood loss, and even ischemic/hemorrhagic stroke, or vasospasm.
-Also, it is possible although not probable that the coils may be misplaced into a non-target artery resulting in non-target occlusion.
+Coiling of cerebral artery aneurysm, despite being minimally invasive, is still not devoid of risks, as there are chances of infection, blood loss, and even ischemic/hemorrhagic stroke or vasospasm.
+Also, it is possible, although not probable, that the coils may be misplaced into a non-target artery, resulting in non-target occlusion.
 Recurrence rates are not uniform, and some patients may need a repeat procedure.
 Adverse effects may be more common for patients who have complex or wide-necked morphologies because coils can be difficult to keep constant inside the aneurysm.

 Recovery After Aneurysm Coiling